 Since this is a hypothesis-generating trial, no formal sample size calculation is done for the randomized expansion study part.
 Selection of the group size included considerations of feasibility for an early phase first-in-human trial in quarantined individuals while facilitating outcome measures that can inform later stage trials.
-60 participants will be included in the expansion cohort with 20 participants per arm.
-Assuming a similar rate of participants experiencing Adverse Events as observed in a previous clinical trial of a SARS-CoV-2-neutralizing antibody in ambulatory SARS-CoV-2-infected participants, the following confidence intervals for the rate of Adverse Events in the expansion cohort can be calculated per group of 20 participants:
+39 participants will be included in the expansion study, randomized 2:1 (DZIF-10c : placebo).
+Assuming a similar rate of participants having Adverse Events as observed in a previous clinical trial of a SARS-CoV-2 neutralizing antibody in ambulatory SARS-CoV-2-infected participants50, the following confidence intervals for the rate of Adverse Events in the expansion cohort can be calculated: